BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 ![](/img/img_0990.jpg)

 Arrived into the cute seaport, of Oban.
 Our three bedroom flat is in walking distance of the town.
-Basic accommodations with a view of the water.
+Basic accommodations but with a view of the water.
 Only one bathroom though.

 Went to the distillery tour and tasting.
 Another whisky we like and another glass to take home!